Daffan/the-barn-challenge/README.md

 --navigation_stack jackal_helper/launch/move_base_DWA.launch
 ```

-If you run it in a Sinularity container:
+If you run it in a Singularity container:
 ```
 ./singularity_run.sh /path/to/image/file python3 run.py \
 --world_idx 0 \